 Fourier Analysis, Elias M. Stein, Rami Shakarchi

 This book is absolutely stunning (as are all the books in the series, and I suggest using them to study graduate analysis).
-The exemples are motivated well and the exercises are just right.
+The examples are motivated well and the exercises are just right.
 There is another book that I have read for a bit, especially for its discussion of wavelets:

 Introduction to Fourier Analysis and Wavelets, Mark A. Pinsky